 Set $\mathfrak{F}=\left\{(|T f|,|f|): f \in {M \vec{\dot{K}}_{p, q}^{\alpha, \lambda}}\right\}$, and then the boundedness of $T$ assures that \eqref{extra.ori_1} is valid for the pairs $\mathfrak{F}$.
 The desired results can follow from Theorem \ref{extra.ori.}. \end{proof}

-\section{\bf Applications}
+\section{Applications}

-To demonstrate the power of extrapolation theory on product Morrey-Herz spaces, some applications are given in this section.
-First we establish a bi-parameter version of Fefferman-Stein vector-valued inequalities on product Morrey Herz space, then we prove the John-Nirenberg inequality and a new characterization of little bmo in terms of product Morrey-Herz norm.
-At last, we emphasise that our extrapolation theory can be applied to the boundedness of bi-parameter operators and their commutators on product Morrey-Herz spaces.
+This section gives several applications of the extrapolation theorem on product Morrey-Herz spaces.
+We first establish a bi-parameter version of the Fefferman-Stein vector-valued inequality.
+We then prove a John-Nirenberg inequality and obtain a new characterization of little bmo in terms of the product Morrey-Herz norm.
+Finally, we apply the extrapolation theorem to the boundedness of bi-parameter operators and their commutators on product Morrey-Herz spaces.

-\subsection{\bf Fefferman-Stein vector-valued strong maximal inequalities on product Morrey-Herz spaces}
+\subsection{Fefferman-Stein vector-valued strong maximal inequalities on product Morrey-Herz spaces}